01 of 05

 The Phoenix Zoo celebrated its 50th anniversary in 2013, is one of the younger major zoos in the country.
 Not only is it a successful zoo, but it is a privately owned nonprofit zoo.
 That means that it operates strictly without any government funding.
 The Phoenix Zoo is totally supported by donors and private organizations.

 The Phoenix Zoo has more than 1,000 animals on exhibit.
 Because the Zoo makes a special effort to provide the animals with appropriate habitats, some of them may be a challenge to see.
 Keep looking!

 Gone are the days when it is enough for a zoo to showcase cute animals.
 Recognizing the important role that zoos must play, the Phoenix Zoo has been very active in wildlife conservation programs.
-According the the Phoenix Zoo web site, "The Zoo participates in numerous local and international efforts on behalf of endangered species, including the Mexican wolf, thick-billed parrot, black-footed ferret, Bornean orangutan, Sumatran tiger, Asian elephant, and many... more."
+According to the Phoenix Zoo website, "The Zoo participates in numerous local and international efforts on behalf of endangered species, including the Mexican wolf, thick-billed parrot, black-footed ferret, Bornean orangutan, Sumatran tiger, Asian elephant, and many more."

 Next Page: What You'll SeeContinue to 2 of 5 below.

 There are several different sections on 125 acres to visit at the Phoenix Zoo.
 The Arizona Trail, the Africa Trail, the Tropics Trail, the Discovery Trail and the African Savanna are the major areas, and there are many different animals to see and learn about.
 When you aren't looking at Gila monsters and giraffes and raptors and elephants, you can take a pedal boat ride in the lake, or enjoy a snack, or take a leisurely ride around the zoo on the Safari Shuttle.